 RESPECTED

-- Do I feel that I am listened to and valued? - Do I have positive relationships with my friends, my peers and my teachers? - Do I show care and respect for others?
+- Do I feel that I am listened to and valued?
+Do I have positive relationships with my - Do I nave positive relationships with m friends, my peers and my teachers? - Do I show care and respect for others?

 AWARE